Post

 In structured populations, finding analytical results is extremely difficult.
 Normally, models of evolutionary dynamics in lattices resort to Monte Carlo simulations.
 Pair approximation is one approach to try to replicate them, but via differential equations, without the need to run simulations (hauert2005).

-We will focus on pairs of interacting players $p_{A,B}$, and all pairs connecting to A and B. The figure below shows an illustration of that, where x,y,z denotes the three connections of A and u,v,w the connections of B.
+Lets focus on pairs of interacting players $p_{A,B}$, and all pairs connecting them The figure below shows an illustration of that, where x,y,z denotes the three connections of A and u,v,w the connections of B.

 Alt text